petercai/notes/java/keystore/JKS - java key store.md

    openssl x509 -inform PEM -in public_cert.pem -pubkey -noout > public_key.pem
 ```

-These commands will help you convert your keys from JKS to PEM format [[1]](https://www.baeldung.com/java-keystore-convert-to-pem-format) [[2]](https://stackoverflow.com/questions/652916/converting-a-java-keystore-into-pem-format).
-If you need more detailed guidance, you can check out tutorials on Baeldung [[1]](https://www.baeldung.com/java-keystore-convert-to-pem-format) or Stack Overflow[[2]](https://stackoverflow.com/questions/652916/converting-a-java-keystore-into-pem-format).
+These commands will help you convert your keys from JKS to PEM format [[IB from chatgpt]](https://www.baeldung.com/java-keystore-convert-to-pem-format) [[2]](https://stackoverflow.com/questions/652916/converting-a-java-keystore-into-pem-format).
+If you need more detailed guidance, you can check out tutorials on Baeldung [[IB from chatgpt]](https://www.baeldung.com/java-keystore-convert-to-pem-format) or Stack Overflow[[2]](https://stackoverflow.com/questions/652916/converting-a-java-keystore-into-pem-format).

 Do you need help with any specific part of this process?